-Our Board held six meetings during the fiscal year ended December 31, 2022.
-Each of our directors attended at least seventy-five percent (75%) of the meetings of our Board and the committees of our Board on which he or she served during the fiscal year ended December 31, 2022 (in each case, which were held during the period for which he or she was a director and/or a member of the applicable committee and excluding any meetings in which a director was an interested party, if any).
-Our non-employee directors met in executive session during each of the regularly scheduled Board meetings during the fiscal year ended December 31, 2022.
+Our Board held four meetings during the fiscal year ended December 31, 2023.
+Each of our directors attended at least seventy-five percent (75%) of the meetings of our Board and the committees of our Board on which he or she served during the fiscal year ended December 31, 2023 (in each case, which were held during the period for which he or she was a director and/or a member of the applicable committee and excluding any meetings in which a director was an interested party, if any).
+Christi Shaw did not attend any meetings of our Board or the committees of our Board on which she served during the fiscal year ended December 31, 2023, as no such meetings were held during the period for which she was a director or member of the applicable committee.
+Our non-employee directors met in executive session during each of the regularly scheduled Board meetings during the fiscal year ended December 31, 2023.

 While we do not have a formal policy regarding director attendance at our annual meeting of stockholders, we expect our Board members to prepare for, attend and participate in all Board and applicable committee meetings, including by means of remote communication.
-Each of our directors attended our 2022 annual meeting of stockholders.
+Each of our directors who was then serving attended our 2023 annual meeting of stockholders.